The Best of Restaurant Week NYC 2018

-It may be the depth of winter in New York, but you’ll find plenty of possibilities for warmth during 2017 Restaurant Week.
-A hefty 378 spots participate, rolling out a very affordable red carpet with three-course specials for both lunch and dinner.
+It may be the depth of winter in New York, but you’ll find plenty of possibilities for warmth during 2018 Restaurant Week.
+Nearly 400 NYC restaurant participate, rolling out a very affordable red carpet with three-course specials for both lunch and dinner.
 The cost is a fraction of what you might find other weeks—$29 for lunch and $42 for dinner (not including tax and tip).
-We've got the best of New York's 2017 winter Restaurant Week, but don't wait too long: the specials start on Monday, January 23rd, and end Friday, February 10th.
+We've got the best of New York's 2018 winter Restaurant Week, but don't wait too long: the specials start on Monday, January 22nd, and end Friday, February 9th.

 Ben & Jack’s serves generous portions of steakhouse favorites to a very satisfied clientele.
-For Restaurant Week, you'll find sizzling Canadian bacon, followed by irresistible mains like filet mignon, Kobe burgers, and shrimp scampi.
-Ben & Jack's makes accompaniment affordable, too, with a generous outlay of house wines by the bottle.
+For Restaurant Week, you'll find the likes of French onion soup and fried calamari, followed by irresistible mains like filet mignon, USDA Prime dry-aged NY sirloin steak, and seafood pasta.
+Ben & Jack's makes accompaniment affordable, too, with a generous outlay of house wines by the bottle for $40 each.
+(A second location on 44th Street will also be participating in Restaurant Week.)
 255 Fifth Ave. (btw.
 28th & 29th Sts.), 212-532-7600, benandjackssteakhouse.com

 Regionally sourced ingredients and imaginative reinterpretations of classic American cooking are on display at David Burke Kitchen in The James New York downtown.
 Restaurant Week is no exception, with seasonal appetizers like smoked celery root soup paving the way for entrees like roasted wild striped bass, ras el hanout-roasted cauliflower, and steak frites.
 23 Grand St. (Sixth Ave.), 212-201-9119, davidburkekitchen.com